-The posture of the people during prayer seems, in the early days of the Reformation, to have been that of kneeling.
+† The posture of the people during prayer seems, in the early days of the Reformation, to have been that of kneeling.
 We infer as much from the remark of Calvin quoted on a preceding page, respecting the introduction of a form of absolution.
-The fact is indicated also by a canon of the Book of Discipline of the French churches, adopted in 1559, in the following words:
+The fact is indicated also by a canon of the Book of Discipline of the French churches, adopted in 1563, in the following words:

 "That great irreverence which is found in divers persons, who at public and private prayers do neither uncover their heads nor bow their knees, shall be reformed; which is a matter repugnant unto piety, and giveth suspicion of pride, and scandalizes them that fear God.
-Wherefore all pastors shall be advised, as also elders and heads of families, carefully to oversee, that in time of prayer all persons, without exception or acceptation, do evidence by these exterior signs the inward humility of their hearts, and homage which they yield to God; unless any one be hindered from so doing by sickness or otherwise.
+Wherefore all pastors shall be advised, as also elders and heads of families, carefully to oversee, that in time of prayer all persons, without exception or ments, the garb of the ministers was the plain black robe with embroidered lappets, the bands, and the black velvet cap, which were afterwards commonly worn for many years by the Calvinistic clergy of France, Holland, and Scotland.

+acceptation, do evidence by these exterior signs the inward humility of their hearts, and homage which they yield to God; unless any one be hindered from so doing by sickness or otherwise."-Book of Disc., c.
+10, Art.
+1. Quick's Synodicon.